 9. Home Town

 Ben and Erin Napier work together to fix up homes around their home town of Laurel, Mississippi.
-Erin has a history of graphic design which she uses to help buyers with the plans and, combined with Ben's buildings skills, they help preserve the history of the old homes.
-By using found materials, they keep the homes full of character and ensure that the renovations are affordable for the buyers.
+Erin has a history of graphic design, which she uses to help buyers with the plans and, combined with Ben's building skills, they help preserve the history of the old homes.
+By using found materials, they keep the houses full of character and ensure that the renovations are affordable for the buyers.

 8. Good Bones

 Mother-daughter duo Karen E Laine and Mina Starsiak work together to bring life back to their Indianapolis neighborhood.
 They look for the diamond in the rough opportunities and use their other family members to help renovate them back to their former glory.
 One of the newer shows, first airing in 2016, Good Bones is full of heart, and it's impossible not to love the family.